7 Drug Free Remedies To Help With Arthritis

 Hot & Cold therapy

 “Some people may find that an ice pack wrapped in a tea-towel can help reduce the inflammation surrounding an arthritic joint.
 However, some people find a heat pack or hot water bottle to be more beneficial.
 Some may even find that both are effective.
 There is no single life hack that works for everyone.
-Experiment with the different options and see what works best for you,” says Dr Wendy.
+Experiment with the different options and see what works best for you,” says Arthritis Action.

 There are many natural supplements which some people find beneficial.
 Let’s take a look at some of them.